epologee/pod-template/POD_README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the context project, clone the repo, and run `pod install` from the Context directory first.

 ## Requirements